Q. Big Picture

 A: LifeWise Academy recognizes that the Bible was foundational to the forming of our society.
 We believe all students, regardless of religious background, can benefit from a greater understanding of such an influential book.

-A: LifeWise is complementary to existing before- and after-school programs.
-The primary distinctive feature of LifeWise is that it operates during the school day, thereby engaging the students who are most unlikely to attend before- and after-school programs due to transportation, extracurricular and other issues.
+A: LifeWise is complementary to existing before and after-school programs.
+The primary distinctive feature of LifeWise is that it operates during the school day, thereby engaging the students who are most unlikely to attend before and after-school programs due to transportation, extracurricular and other issues.

 A: LifeWise offers a structured, “plug-n-play” model which provides communities all the tools to launch and maintain an effective program while limiting administrative duties.
 The proven model also lends credibility to school administrators, parents, donors and volunteers.
+Learn about how LifeWise relates to and works with existing released time programs HERE.

 A: No, while classes are held during the school day, they do not interfere with children’s mandatory courses or extracurricular activities.
 The class schedule is set by school personnel in consultation with LifeWise representatives.
 Usually, LifeWise classes are scheduled as part of the “specials” rotation or during times when other elective courses are offered.